Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 Who built PixTagger?+

-PixTagger is built by an exclusive Getty Images and iStock contributor (active since 2005, with 55,000+ accepted photos and 10,000+ video clips).
+PixTagger is built by NoSystem Images, an exclusive Getty Images and iStock contributor since 2007, with 57,000+ accepted photos and 9,700+ video clips.
 We don't guess what stock contributors need — we live it.

 How does the PixTagger workflow work, step by step?+